MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/FHIR/FHIR.md

     ![Image of authentication dialog box with the Organizational account selected and the user not yet signed in.](FHIR-Sign-In.png)

     The connector supports "Anonymous" for FHIR servers with no access controls (for example, public test servers (like http://test.fhir.org/r4) or Azure Active Directory authentication.
-You must have FHIR Reader role on the FHIR server to read data from the server.
+You must have a FHIR Reader role on the FHIR server to read data from the server.
 Go to [FHIR connector authentication](FHIR-Authentication.md) for details.

 5. Select the resources you're interested in.